Dominic Manzini had buckteeth and a penchant for cunnilingus.

 Dominic nodded, uncertain.

-“My doctor tells me I have an imbalance, you see,” said Mr. H. “This yakuza business is far too yang.”
-He said with a strained smile.
-“Let’s see if your story has the power to transform,” said Mr. H and leaned forward, squeezing his fists with enthusiasm.
+“My doctor tells me I have an imbalance, you see,” said Mr. Haruto.
+“This yakuza business is far too yang.”
+He stretched his cheeks into a strained smile.
+“Let’s see if your story has the power to transform,” said Mr. Haruto, leaning forward and squeezing his fists with enthusiasm.

 Dominic smiled in return, nodded, and began again, “My parents adopted—"

-Dominic’s chest tightened, and he knew that Mr. H had chosen discreet words to express the disgust written across his face.
-“Yes, sir,” Dominic said, and positioned himself to face the window.
-He took a deep breath and began talking, and somewhere along the way he decided that telling a really good story was more important than telling the truth when sitting in a room alone with someone to become Tokyo’s next mob boss who might just have the power to bring Rose home for a second time.
+Dominic’s chest tightened and he knew that Mr. Haruto had chosen discreet words to express the disgust written across his face.
+“Yes, sir,” Dominic said, and positioned himself to face the window where he saw his own reflection superimposed on the city at night.
+He took a deep breath and began talking and, somewhere along the way, decided that telling a really good story was more important than telling the truth when sitting in a room alone with someone who just might have the power to bring Rose home for a second time.

 As he delved deeper into the family’s embellished suffering, Dominic heard a noise like a cat choking and thought that perhaps his dramatic tale had caused the oyabun to laugh, mocking his pain.
 Soon, however, Dominic heard sniffling and realized that these were the sounds of a man attempting to control his sadness and he felt emboldened in his storytelling.
 When he came to the end of his tale, Dominic added, “The outcome, sir, is now in your hands.”

-There was a long period of silence during which Dominic dared not turn around and show his ungainly teeth, but Mr. H said, “Come, Dominic, share a glass of sake with me.”
-By that, Dominic soon learned that they were to take turns drinking from the same cup, sealing the oyabun-kobun relationship in which Dominic had now become Mr. H’s symbolic foster child.
-“If she is in Tokyo,” said Mr. H, “I will find your wayward Misayo Rose.”
+There was a long period of silence during which Dominic dared not turn around and show his ungainly teeth, but Mr. Haruto said, “Come, Dominic, share a glass of nihonshu with me.”
+By that, Dominic soon learned they were to take turns drinking sake from the same cup, sealing the oyabun-kobun relationship in which Dominic had now become Mr. Haruto’s symbolic foster child.
+“If she is in Tokyo,” said the oyabun, “I will find your wayward Misayo Rose.”

-Three days later, there was a knock on the Dominic’s hotel room door nearing midnight.
+Three days later, nearing midnight, there was a knock on Dominic’s hotel room door.
 He stumbled out of bed without waking his mother and peered through the scope into the hallway.
-Two people stood waiting: one of Mr. H’s men from the Karaoke house and one whose face was obscured by a bowed head.
-Dominic opened the door with the chain in place and gasped.
-He immediately recognized his sister and struggled to loose the chain from its slot.
-“Rose,” he cried and embraced her stiff body while the man bowed and walked swiftly away down the hall.
+Two people stood waiting: the escort with the jagged scar and one whose head was bowed, obscuring his face.
+Dominic opened the door a crack and gasped.
+He immediately recognized his sister’s profile and struggled to loose the chain from its slot.
+“Rose,” he cried and embraced her stiff body while the escort bowed and walked swiftly away down the hall.
 The smell of nicotine and alcohol clung to her skin and permeated her breath.

-“What the hell are you doing here,” she said, not returning the hug.
+“What the hell are you doing in Tokyo,” she said, not returning the hug.

 Dominic stood and held her shoulders.
 “Come in, come in,” he said.
 “Mom is going to freak out.”

-“Don’t wake her,” she hissed.
+“Don’t wake her,” Rose hissed.
 When Dominic let go of her, she stumbled against him.

-“Rose, we’ve been here for two months searching for you,” he said.
+“Rose, we’ve been here for nearly two months searching for you,” he said.
 “We’ve been so worried.”

 “It’s okay now,” said Dominic.
 “You have everything you need right here.”